FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 ### 1.2 Blockchain Service Deployment Configuration

 Configuration items related to blockchain service deployment mainly include chain configuration items, RPC / Gateway service configuration items, and blockchain node service configuration items.
-The configuration template is located in the 'conf / config' of 'BcosBuilder / pro'-deploy-example.toml 'under the path。
+The configuration template is located in the 'conf / config-deploy-example.toml' path of 'BcosBuilder / pro'。

 **Chain Configuration Item**

 Chain configuration items are located in the configuration '[chain]' and mainly include:

 - `[chain].chain_id`: The ID of the chain to which the blockchain service belongs.
-The default value is' chain0 '.**Cannot include all special characters except letters and numbers**;
+The default value is' chain0 '**Cannot include all special characters except letters and numbers**;
 - `[chain].rpc_sm_ssl`: The type of SSL connection used between the RPC service and the SDK client.
-If the value is set to 'false', RSA encryption is used.；If it is set to 'true', it indicates that the state-secret SSL connection is used.
-The default value is' false '.;
+If the value is set to 'false', RSA encryption is used；If it is set to 'true', it indicates that the state-secret SSL connection is used.
+The default value is' false ';
 - `[chain].gateway_sm_ssl`: SSL connection type between Gateway services.
 Set to 'false' to use RSA encryption；Set to 'true' to indicate that a state-secret SSL connection is used.
-The default value is' false '.;
+The default value is' false ';
 - `[chain].rpc_ca_cert_path`: The path of the CA certificate of the RPC service.
-If a complete CA certificate and CA private key are available in this path, the 'BcosBuilder' deployment tool generates the RPC service SSL connection certificate based on the CA certificate in this path.；Otherwise, the 'BcosBuilder' deployment tool generates a CA certificate and issues an SSL connection certificate for the RPC service based on the generated CA certificate;
+If a complete CA certificate and CA private key are available in this path, the 'BcosBuilder' deployment tool generates the RPC service SSL connection certificate based on the CA certificate in this path；Otherwise, the 'BcosBuilder' deployment tool generates a CA certificate and issues an SSL connection certificate for the RPC service based on the generated CA certificate;
 - `[chain].gateway_ca_cert_path`:  The CA certificate path of the Gateway service.
-If there is a complete CA certificate and CA private key in this path, the 'BcosBuilder' deployment tool generates the Gateway service SSL connection certificate based on the CA certificate in this path.；Otherwise, the 'BcosBuilder' deployment tool generates a CA certificate and issues an SSL connection certificate for the Gateway service based on the generated CA certificate;
+If there is a complete CA certificate and CA private key in this path, the 'BcosBuilder' deployment tool generates the Gateway service SSL connection certificate based on the CA certificate in this path；Otherwise, the 'BcosBuilder' deployment tool generates a CA certificate and issues an SSL connection certificate for the Gateway service based on the generated CA certificate;

 The chain ID is' chain0 '.
 The configuration items for RSA encrypted connections between RPC and SDK and between Gateway services are as follows: